dipankardas011/dipankardas-portfolio/content/diary/Jul23.md

 description = "Let's talk about my July 2023"
 +++

+# Date 2023-07-15
+1. done ksctl issues and PR
+2. research
+3. Rust programming
+4. completed the ckad from kodekloud
+5. some practise in cka
+6. DSA done
+7. cilium docs
+8. internship work

 # Date 2023-07-14
 1. HTTPS for gateway api and ingress done k8s
 2. migrated from the lunarvim, nvchad to raw neovim config